Emilyhugs/django-NightThoughts/README.md

 ![HTML Validation](static/images/html-errors.png)

-Next I used [CCS validation](https://jigsaw.w3.org/css-validator/) There were initially some errors but I managed to fix them.
+Next I used [CCS validation](https://jigsaw.w3.org/css-validator/) There were initially some errors with the button border colour being the same as the button but I managed to change the colour to eliminate that issue.
 ![CSS Validation](static/images/css-validation.png)

 I also ran my views.py file through [Code Institute's pep8 standards linter](https://pep8ci.herokuapp.com/)
 ![Python Lint](static/images/python-lint.png)

+I found it harder to validate/run throught the javascript because different lint tools online gave varying responses.
+However, throughout the project I used console.log to check for errors.

   - **Features Tested:** CRUD operations, user authentication, responsive design, and accessibility features.
   - **Results:** All critical features, including accessibility checks, worked as expected.